 When it came to selecting an Eastern Free State team, the other schools introduced a twist: Not only did you have to be under thirteen, you also had to be in primary school!
-This excluded a few of our boys, who were in Std 6 (Gr8).
-So we only had four of our team chosen.
+This excluded a few of our boys, who were in Std 6 (Grade 8).
+Only four of our team were chosen.
 So we challenged them to a game.
-Told them it would do them good to have a warm-up game against the rest of us before they went to the capital of the province, Bloemfontein to play in a tournament.
-Having been chosen as reserve, I was lucky: I could play for “us”!
-Plus we ‘innocently’ added Gabba Coetzee to boost our depleted team.
-With their permission.
+Bruce told them it would do them good to have a warm-up game against the rest of us before they went to the capital of the province, Bloemfontein to play in a tournament.
+Having been chosen as reserve, I was lucky: I could still play for ‘us’!
+Plus we ‘innocently’ added Gabba Coetzee to boost our depleted team – with their knowledge and permission.
 He was in Std 6 and just too old to actually be under thirteen.
 He was a legendary machine of an eighth man!

-Heads L-R: Dana Moore, Attie Labuschagne, Leon Fluffy Crawley, De Wet Ras, Redge Jelliman, Skottie Meyer, Conradie, Hansie, Irené Tuffy Joubert, Coenie Meyer, Peter Koos Swanepoel, Kruger, Kobus Odendaal, Kruger, Max Wessels
+All Heads Left to Right: Dana Moore, Attie Labuschagne, Leon Fluffy Crawley, De Wet Ras, Redge Jelliman, Skottie Meyer, Conradie, Hansie, Irené Tuffy Joubert, Coenie Meyer, Peter Koos Swanepoel, Kruger, Kobus Odendaal, Kruger, Max Wessels

 – I wonder what that trophy is that De Wet is holding?
 I cannot remember what that trophy might have been for.
 ‘Handsome Vrystaters Floating-on-Air’ Trophy maybe?